Anxiety: Symptoms

 Anxiety can be experienced with long, drawn-out daily symptoms that reduce quality of life, known as chronic (or generalized) anxiety, or it can be experienced in short spurts with sporadic, stressful panic attacks, known as acute anxiety.
 Symptoms of anxiety can range in number, intensity, and frequency, depending on the person.
 However, most people do not suffer from chronic anxiety.

 Anxiety can induce several psychological pains (e.g., depression) or mental disorders, and may lead to self-harm or suicide.

 The behavioral effects of anxiety may include withdrawal from situations which have provoked anxiety or negative feelings in the past.
-Other effects may include changes in sleeping patterns, changes in habits, increase or decrease in food intake, and increased motor tension (such as foot tapping).
+Other effects may include changes in sleeping patterns, changes in habits, an increase or decrease in food intake, and increased motor tension (such as foot tapping).

-The emotional effects of anxiety may include feelings of apprehension or dread, trouble concentrating, feeling tense or jumpy, anticipating the worst, irritability, restlessness, watching for signs of danger, and a feeling of empty mindedness.
-It may also include feeling of helplessness.
+The emotional effects of anxiety may include feelings of apprehension or dread, trouble concentrating, feeling tense or jumpy, anticipating the worst, irritability, restlessness, watching for signs of danger, and a feeling of emptiness.
+It may also include a feeling of helplessness.

-The cognitive effects of anxiety may include thoughts about suspected dangers, such as an irrational fear of dying or having a heart attack, when in reality all one is experiencing is mild chest pain, for example.
+The cognitive effects of anxiety may include thoughts about suspected dangers, such as an irrational fear of dying or having a heart attack, when in reality, all one is experiencing is mild chest pain, for example.

 The physiological symptoms of anxiety may include: